 Heat a griddle pan until very hot.
 Place the beef in the pan and sear on high for 4 minutes.
 You are looking for a good crust and well-defined griddle stripes.
 Turn the steak over and cook the other side for 4 mins.

 Put the pan directly in the centre of oven and roast for 15 minutes for rare, and a further 5 mins for medium rare.
 Use a meat probe to determine doneness.
-For medium rare, you need to take the beef out when the centre is 50˚C. The meat will continue to cook and reach 56˚C while resting.
-Rest for 10 mins uncovered before carving.
+For medium rare, you need to take the beef out when the centre is 40˚C. The meat will continue to cook and reach 54˚C while resting.
+Rest for 10–20 mins uncovered before carving, checking the internal temperature as you go.

 A cut as good as côte de boeuf does not need any frippery.
 Serve with chips and a salad.
 Plop some horseradish on the side.
 If you want an interesting flavour, nestle two branches of lovage either side of the meat while it is cooking.